mattdesl/browserify-example/README.md

 It is the workflow I use for [prototyping](http://mattdesl.svbtle.com/some-javascript-sketches) with WebGL, canvas, and other APIs.

-This demo uses [ToneJS](https://www.npmjs.com/package/tone) to interface with WebAudio, but the workflow supports many npm modules such as:
+This demo uses [ToneJS](https://www.npmjs.com/package/tone) to interface with WebAudio, but this workflow supports many npm modules such as:

 - [pixi.js](https://www.npmjs.com/package/pixi.js)
 - [lodash](https://www.npmjs.com/package/lodash)